 Another budget-friendly change is to rotate the artwork in a room.
 Using the same frames but changing the images can easily create a new theme or mood, and combining several different frames in different finishes and sizes can achieve different looks.

 Often overlooked but strikingly effective, updated lighting can work wonders.
 “Lighting will dramatically change the mood of a room,” Warnock says.
 Try installing a new fixture or simply swapping out the shades on current fixtures.
-Installing dimmer switches is another simple change that can transform any room.
+Installing dimmer switches can also make for an interesting change.